dkkim1005/Neural_Network_Quantum_State/README.md

 # Neural Network Quantum State
-> The manuscript ["Neural-network quantum state study of the long-range antiferromagnetic Ising chain"](https://arxiv.org/abs/2308.09709) is published on arXiv.
-One can reproduce the results with this code.
+> The paper ["Neural-network quantum-state study of the long-range antiferromagnetic Ising chain"]([https://arxiv.org/abs/2308.09709](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.109.064123)) is published on Physical Review E. One can reproduce the results with this code.

 Neural network ansatz to approximate a ground state by using variational Monte Carlo (VMC)